Skip to content

 • --ignore-working-copy — Don't snapshot the working copy, and don't update it

 By default, Jujutsu snapshots the working copy at the beginning of every command.
 The working copy is also updated at the end of the command, if the command modified the working-copy commit (@).
-If you want to avoid snapshotting the working copy and instead see a possibly stale working copy commit, you can use --ignore-working-copy.
+If you want to avoid snapshotting the working copy and instead see a possibly stale working-copy commit, you can use --ignore-working-copy.
 This may be useful e.g. in a command prompt, especially if you have another process that commits the working copy.

 Loading the repository at a specific operation with --at-operation implies --ignore-working-copy.